MicrosoftDocs/sql-docs/docs/sql-server/maximum-capacity-specifications-for-sql-server.md

 [!INCLUDE[sqlserver](../includes/applies-to-version/sqlserver.md)]

-This article shows maximum sizes and numbers of various objects defined in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] components.
+This article shows maximum sizes and numbers of various objects defined in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] 2016 and later.

+For SQL Server 2014, see [/previous-versions/sql/2014/sql-server/maximum-capacity-specifications-for-sql-server].

 >[!NOTE]
 >In addition to the information in this article, you might also find the following links helpful: